Andr3wHur5t/Ion/README.md

 Ion
 ===

-Ion is a iOS framework desigend to streemline application development, provideing fast and reliable UI.
+Ion is a iOS framework designed to streamline application development, providing fast and reliable UI.